 At Lexington County School District One, we hope to make your child’s school bus experience safe, pleasant and efficient.

 Each school has a list of school buses serving that school.
-Get that list from your child’s school at schedule pick up or on the school website.
+Get that list from your child’s school website.
 You can find our schools here.

 Before the first day, make sure your child knows his or her home address (street name and house number, not bus route number), telephone number and school bus number.